denialromeo/borders-quiz/README.md

 * The game doesn't work on Microsoft Edge.
 This is because Edge doesn't yet support the HTML5 iframe `srcdoc` attribute.
 (Bug report [here](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/12375527/).)
 Microsoft will fix it sooner or later.

+    (This problem can be fixed by replacing the iframe with a div (see branch `replace-iframe-with-div`), but iframes are just much more convenient to embed in external websites.)

 ## Inspiration

 The idea for this project was taken from this beautiful diagram in [*Algorithms*](https://www.amazon.com/Algorithms-Sanjoy-Dasgupta-ebook/dp/B006Z0QR3I/ref=sr_1_1_twi_kin_1?ie=UTF8&qid=1534812555&sr=8-1) by Dasgupta, Papadimitriou, and Vazirani.